Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences

 \begin{definition} The family $\{f(x|\theta)\}_{\thetave\in \Theta}$ is $(\{\theta_i\}_{i=1}^k, \Nc)$ \textbf{first-order identifiable} if \begin{enumerate}[label=(\roman*)] \item for every $x$ in the $\mu$-positive subset $\Xfrak\backslash \Nc$ where $\Nc\in \mathcal{A}$, $f(x|\theta)$ is first-order differentiable w.r.t. $\theta$ at $\{\theta_i\}_{i=1}^k$; and \item $\{\theta_i\}_{i=1}^k\subset \Theta^\circ$ is a set of $k$ distinct elements and the system of two equations with variable $(a_1,b_1,\ldots,a_k,b_k)$:

 has only the zero solution: $b_i =0 \in \R \text{ and } a_i =\bm{0} \in \R^q, \quad \forall 1\leq i\leq k$. \end{enumerate} \end{definition}

 This definition specifies a condition that is weaker than the definition of \emph{identifiable in the first-order} in \cite{ho2016strong} since it only requires $f(x|\theta)$ to be differentiable at a finite number of points $\{\theta_i\}_{i=1}^k$ and it requires linear independence of functions at those points.
 Moreover, it does \emph{not} require $f(x|\theta)$ as a function of $\theta$ to be differentiable for $\mu$-a.e. $x$.
 Our definition requires only linear independence between the density and its derivative w.r.t. the parameter over the constraints of the coefficients specified by \eqref{eqn:conlinindb}.
+(Having said that, we are not aware of any simple example that differentiates the \eqref{eqn:conlininda} \eqref{eqn:conlinindb} from \eqref{eqn:conlininda}.
+Actually, it is established in Lemma \ref{lem:firstidentifiableelaborate} \ref{item:firstidentifiableelaborateb} that: under some regularity condition, \eqref{eqn:conlininda} \eqref{eqn:conlinindb} has the same solution set as \eqref{eqn:conlininda}.)
 We will see shortly that in a precise sense that the conditions given Definition~\ref{def:firstident} are also necessary.